janeczku/fleet-demo/single-cluster/manifests/README.md

 # Manifests Example

-This example will deploy the [Kubernetes sample guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) application.
+This example will deploy a KVM virtual machine on a cluster node (Requires KubeVirt).
-The app will be deployed into the `fleet-manifest-example` namespace.

 ```yaml
 kind: GitRepo